I'm Not Like Everybody Else: Music and lyrics

 As the song progresses into its last bars, it builds up to a cathartic finale with intense playing from all of the members of the Kinks and then comes to a crashing close.

 Release and reception

 The song was first released as the B-side to their single "Sunny Afternoon" but soon became a favourite and was often part of the Kinks live act.
 Ray Davies continues to play the song regularly and used the song as an opening number in his 2006–2008 solo live appearances.
 Cash Box said that it is a "rhythmic ode about a highly individual type of guy".

 The song has been included on many compilations including Sunny Afternoon in the UK in 1967, The Great Lost Kinks Album in the US in 1973 and the 2002 greatest hits release The Ultimate Collection.
 It also appears as a bonus track on the 1998 CD reissue of Face to Face, the 2011 deluxe edition of The Kink Kontroversy, and the compilation The Anthology 1964–1971.

+Cover versions

+Notable covers of the song include renditions by the Chocolate Watchband in 1968, by the Australian band Jimmy and the Boys as their debut single in 1979,by Chris Spedding on his 1980 album I'm Not Like Everybody Else and by the Damned on their covers album Not Like Everybody Else in 2026.